saulpierotti/markdown_notebook/PB_2.md

 * Scoring matrices can be based on observed substitution, on physicochemical properties, or other data
 * The McLachlan matrix is based on residue similarity, Grantham on chemical distance

-# For upload
-* We scored an alignment with a blosum matrix stored in a text file

 # PAM matrices
 * PAM matrices are based on an evolutionary model, while BLOSUM are based on real alignments
 * PAM were created by M. Dayhoff in 1972 and their name is an acronim for "point accepted mutation"